 The most common threat to tourists and residents alike is that of having your pocket picked or your bag or mobile phone stolen.
 Incidents of muggings involving cell phones being grabbed directly and violently out of victims’ hands on the metro and on the street have been on the rise for about a year.
-Police and RATP officials advise to keep smart phones out of sight and safely guarded so as not to attract attention of theives.
+Police and RATP officials advise keeping smartphones out of sight and safely guarded so as not to attract the attention of thieves.

 As in any large city, keep a close eye on your possessions, never leave your bags unguarded and keep your bags firmly closed – no rummaging to get your metro tickets or fumbling in your pockets at the ATM!

 When you are on the metro, you should be especially vigilant if two or more people crowd you.
 The metro pickpockets work in teams, however, they are usually recognizable to the metro driver.
 If a driver sees a team of pickpockets, an announcement will be made – something to the effect of: “Pay attention to your belongings.
 Pickpockets are in the station.”

 Residential break-ins are somewhat common and happen most often in the months of August and December when many residents are on vacation.
 When you are away from your apartment, always double lock your door and make sure your windows are closed and locked.
 Alert your guardian/ne that you will be away and have someone periodically check on your apartment.
 Many of these robberies are opportunistic.
 Thieves will enter a building and knock on doors to see if anyone answers.
 If no one is home, the easier it is to enter the home, the more likely it is to be robbed.